-The interest rate swap was designated as a cash flow hedge at inception.
-However, in the fourth quarter of 2020, the interest rate swap no longer qualified as an effective hedge, and subsequent changes in fair value of the interest rate swap were recognized in earnings.
-Amounts recognized in earnings related to the interest rate swap are recorded in the "Loss on interest rate swap" line on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) except that cash settlements prior to termination are recognized in "Derivative payments on interest rate swap."
+On February 8, 2019, we entered into a \$700.0 million fixed-rate interest rate swap agreement that changed the LIBOR-based portion of the interest rate on a portion of our variable rate debt to a fixed rate of 2.4575% (the "2019 Swap").
+On March 22, 2021, we terminated the 2019 Swap with a \$13.7 million cash payment in connection with the extinguishment of our previously outstanding long-term variable-rate debt.
+The 2019 Swap was designated as a cash flow hedge at inception.
+However, in the fourth quarter of 2020, the 2019 Swap no longer qualified as an effective hedge, and subsequent changes in fair value of the 2019 Swap were recognized in earnings.
+Amounts recognized in earnings related to the 2019 Swap are recorded in the "Loss on interest rate swap (2)" line on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) except that cash settlements prior to termination are recognized in "Derivative payments on interest rate swap."
 Cash settlements during 2021 are presented in investing activities on the Condensed Consolidated Statements of Cash Flows.

-The following table presents the effect of the interest rate swap on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+The following table presents the effect of the interest rate swaps on the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).